SansGuidon/bookmarks/README.md

 * [Alicia Liu](https://medium.com/counter-intuition/go-slow-to-go-fast-part-1-you-a4974ceb8a7c) - (2018) Go Slow to Go Fast — [Part 1: You](https://medium.com/counter-intuition/go-slow-to-go-fast-part-1-you-a4974ceb8a7c), [Part 2: Team](https://medium.com/counter-intuition/go-slow-to-go-fast-part-2-team-e793bb0d658a), [Part 3: World](https://medium.com/counter-intuition/go-slow-to-go-fast-part-3-world-efb76c4de220)
 * [Tim Denning](https://medium.com/the-mission/why-youre-not-happy-with-your-career-614ee1ab3f5f) - (2018) Why You’re Not Happy With Your Career
 * [Avdi Grimm](http://www.virtuouscode.com/2014/02/10/the-passion-gospel/) - (2014) The Passion Gospel | No product or company deserves your passion.
 You can choose to throw your passion into anything you want, but no project inherently deserves it.
+* [Caroline Beaton](https://www.forbes.com/sites/carolinebeaton/2016/10/23/the-psychology-of-professional-purpose-how-to-follow-your-calling/#37a8e436c68d) - (2016) The Psychology Of Professional Purpose: How To Follow Your Calling
+> A calling is feeling that the work “has to be done.”
+It connects us to something greater than ourselves.
+Duckworth explains, “The long days and evenings of toil … the sacrifice, all this is worth it because [our] efforts pay dividends to other people.”

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job